ThomasMatlak/istopics/README.txt

 -run database_setup.sql in MySQL to set up the database and its tables as well as the mySQL user -the mySQL user 'istopics'@'localhost' is created in the above file and granted necessary permissions
     update username and password in the necessary files appropriately.
+-to change a users's role from 'student' to 'admin', from MySQL run the command:
+    UPDATE TABLE users SET role='admin' WHERE email='EMAIL OF THE USER TO BE UPDATATED';

 Auto Populate the Dabatase (testing)
 ------------------------------------